-17. On January 2, 2005, plaintiff was arrested by the individual officer defendants in the lobby of a building at the Ida B. Wells Homes in Chicago.
+17. On February 11, 2008, plaintiff was arrested by the individual officer defendants inside an apartment at the Ida B. Wells Homes in Chicago.

-ANSWER: Defendant Officers admit that Plaintiff was arrested on that date and deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers admit that Plaintiff was arrested at 575 E. Browning Avenue on that date and deny the remaining allegations in this Paragraph.